Liquid Crystal Technologies

 ECB colour (FSTN)

 Electronically Controlled Birefringence (ECB) or Vertically Aligned Nematic (VAN) is a electro-optical effect that was first described in 1971.
-Through this effect a number of distinct colours can be displayed in a LCD.
+Through this effect a number of

 The ECB mode colour displays are realized by controlling both the birefringence of liquid crystals and a pair of optimizing polarizers with retardation films, which are brought from operating voltage rate impressed to liquid crystal layer and inclination of liquid crystal molecules.
 Thus, the wavelength of light exciting a pixel is determined by the voltage applied to that pixel.